MishaalAmin/SQL-Commands/README.md

 -DDL (create database)-DML: maintaining an already existing database-DCL: protects your database

 ## Basic Concepts
--A table is a database object which is comprised of rows and columns in SQL
+* A table is a database object which is comprised of rows and columns in SQL

--fields are basically columns
+* fields are basically columns

--Records-individual entry
+* Records-individual entry

--CRUD= create,read,update,delete operations
+* CRUD= create,read,update,delete operations

--where clause:  satisfies the condition
+* where clause:  satisfies the condition

 -Like operator is used to extract records where a particular pattern is present